jwodder/ratsnake/README.md

 top of the screen) but also makes the snake longer, making it harder to avoid self-collisions.

+Pressing <kbd>Escape</kbd> or defocusing the terminal during play will pause the game.
+While paused, a pop-up menu is displayed, giving you the choice of resuming/unpausing, restarting the game using the same options (though obstacles will be re-randomized), returning to the main menu, or quitting the program.

 The game lasts until the snake's head collides with its body, the level border (if the wraparound option was not enabled), or an obstacle, all of which kill the snake.
 When this happens, a message is displayed, and then pressing